Do Swimsuits Shrink or Stretch?

 Chlorine is a chemical in pools and hot tubs that keeps the water clean.
 What you might not know, is that it can ruin your swimsuit over time.
 Chlorine breaks down the elastic fibers and can fade the color in swimsuits.
 If you’ve ever had a white bathing suit turn yellow, chlorine is the reason why.

 Even though polyester fabric is chlorine-resistant, it won’t prevent the chlorine from breaking down the elastane in your swimsuit.
-The only way to avoid this is to either avoid chlorine or switch up swimsuits so they can last longer.
+The best way to avoid this is to either avoid chlorine or switch up swimsuits so they can last longer.

 a sexy woman wearing swimsuit sitting beside a boat